New Westminster: Ethnicity

-Note: Totals greater than 100% due to multiple origin responses.
+A legacy of early 20th century settlement, the Queensborough neighbourhood has a large South Asian population, primarily of Punjabi Sikh descent.

 Languages

 The 2016 census found that English was spoken as mother tongue by 50.47% of the population.
 The next most common mother tongue language was Tagalog, spoken by 4.5% of the population, followed by Mandarin at 4.4%, and Punjabi at 3.5%.

 Religion

 According to the 2021 census, religious groups in New Westminster included: